CanerErgez/laravel-state-machine/docs/example_transition.md

 # Example Transition in Created State Machine
-We created a sample State Machine in previus docs.
+We created a sample State Machine in previous docs.

 Let's code first transition in this state machine.